{user_name}

 Compact winding drive

-Smart winding motor with speed and torque control, synchronous drive and multifunction foot switch.
+Smart winding motor with speed and torque control, synchronous drive and multifunction footswitch.

 Coming soon

-Project Scale packaging system with safety fence
+Project Scale Packaging system with safety fence

 Palletizing robot